spencerrecneps/TDG-Tools/TDGAlgorithmProviderPlugin/Documentation/Meld.md

 **Search tolerance** - The search distance for finding matching features.
 (Given in units of the coordinate system.)

-**Output file** - The location to save the output layer (if blank, saves as a temporary layer)
+**Search method** - The matching method to be used.

 **Keep non-matching features** - Whether to keep target features that do not have a match in the source layer.

+**Output layer** - The location to save the output layer (if blank, saves as a temporary layer)

 ##Description
 Meld associates information from one set of lines onto a set of similar, but not exactly overlapping lines.

-A match is determined using the following logic.
-For each target feature, a search is made for any source features within the tolerance distance.
-If there are any matches, they are then searched for their distance from the start, mid, and end points of each target feature.
-If a source feature is within the tolerance distance of all three points, it is considered a match.
-A tie is broken by the average distance from all three points.
+This is often called "conflation" in GIS.

+Match logic is defined in the **search method** parameter, which offers the following options:
+- Endpoints
+- Midpoints

+The _endpoints_ method matches features by comparing the endpoints of the target layer to the endpoints of the source layer.
+If both endpoints overlap within the tolerance distance a match is assumed.

+The _midpoints_ method matches features by finding the source features closest to the target feature within the tolerance.
+The endpoints of the target are then compared to each source.
+The source feature with the lowest cumulative distance from the target endpoints is assumed to match.

 As an example, imagine you received a layer representing all the bike lanes in a municipality, but the lines don't line up perfectly with the roads layer